hero-rq/AIgnitionLab/README.md

 hello I am newton,
-this is the test for DevAutomator
+this is the test for AutoDev